microsoft/fast/specs/progress.md

 A progress should allow the following attributes:
 - `value`, the value of the progress, if not passed the progress will be put into its "indeterminate" state.
-- `min-value`, the minimum value.
+- `min`, the minimum value.
-- `max-value`, the maximum value.
+- `max`, the maximum value.
+- `circular`, whether the progress renders circular or not.
 - `paused`, whether the progress is paused or not.

 ### Prior Art/Examples